danirus/django-comments-xtd/docs/tutorial.rst

 Workflow
 ========

-Workflow described in 4 actions:
+Here is the application workflow described in 4 actions:

 1. The user visits a page that accepts comments.
 Your app or a 3rd. party app handles the request:

- #.
+ a.
 Your template shows content that accepts comments.
 It loads the ``comments`` templatetag and using tags as ``render_comment_list`` and ``render_comment_form`` the template shows the current list of comments and the *post your comment* form.

 2. The user **clicks on preview**.
-The Django Comments Framework ``post_comment`` view handles the request:
+Django Comments Framework ``post_comment`` view handles the request:

- #.
+ a.
 Renders ``comments/preview.html`` either with the comment preview or with form errors if any.

 3. The user **clicks on post**.
-The Django Comments Framework ``post_comment`` view handles the request:
+Django Comments Framework ``post_comment`` view handles the request:

- 1. If there were form errors it does the same as in point 2.
+ a.
+If there were form errors it does the same as in point 2.

- 2. Otherwise creates an instance of ``TmpXtdComment`` model: an in-memory representation of the comment.
+ b.
+Otherwise creates an instance of ``TmpXtdComment`` model: an in-memory representation of the comment.

- 3. Send signal ``comment_will_be_posted`` and ``comment_was_posted``.
+ c.
+Send signal ``comment_will_be_posted`` and ``comment_was_posted``.
 The *django-comments-xtd* receiver ``on_comment_was_posted`` receives the second signal with the ``TmpXtdComment`` instance and does as follows:

-   1. If the user is authenticated or confirmation by email is not required (see :doc:`settings`):
+   * If the user is authenticated or confirmation by email is not required (see :doc:`settings`):

-     #.
-An instance of ``XtdComment`` hits the database.
+     * An instance of ``XtdComment`` hits the database.

-     #.
-An email notification is sent to previous comments followers telling them about the new comment following up theirs.
+     * An email notification is sent to previous comments followers telling them about the new comment following up theirs.
 Comment followers are those who ticked the box *Notify me of follow up comments via email*.

-   2. Otherwise a confirmation email is sent to the user with a link to confirm the comment.
+   * Otherwise a confirmation email is sent to the user with a link to confirm the comment.
 The link contains a secured token with the ``TmpXtdComment``.
 See below :ref:`the-secure-token-label`.

- 4. Pass control to the ``next`` parameter handler if any, or render the ``comments/posted.html`` template:
+ d.
+Pass control to the ``next`` parameter handler if any, or render the ``comments/posted.html`` template:

-   #.
-If the instance of ``XtdComment`` has already been created, redirect to the the comments's absolute URL.
+   * If the instance of ``XtdComment`` has already been created, redirect to the the comments's absolute URL.

-   #.
-Otherwise the template content should inform the user about the confirmation request sent by email (see the *multiple models demo site* templates directory for an example).
+   * Otherwise the template content should inform the user about the confirmation request sent by email.

 4. The user **clicks on the confirmation link**, in the email message. *Django-comments-xtd* ``confirm`` view handles the request:

- #.
+ a.
 Checks the secured token in the URL.
 If it's wrong returns a 404 code.

- #.
+ b.
 Otherwise checks whether the comment was already confirmed, in such a case returns a 404 code.

- #.
+ c.
 Otherwise sends a ``confirmation_received`` signal.
 You can register a receiver to this signal to do some extra process before approving the comment.
 See :ref:`signal-and-receiver-label`.
 If any receiver returns False the comment will be rejected and the template ``django_comments_xtd/discarded.html`` will be rendered.

- #.
+ d.
 Otherwise an instance of ``XtdComment`` finally hits the database, and

- #.
+ e.
 An email notification is sent to previous comments followers telling them about the new comment following up theirs.

 .. index::